 Pets: Food, supplies, vets, daycare, kennel, walkers, etc.

-Education: Classes, tuition, kids’ school, professional development, educational books, association dues.
+Education: Classes, student loan debt, tuition, kids’ school, professional development, educational books, association dues.

 Office: Office supplies, computer stuff, and postage.
 You could also include business expenses here.